our board of directors

 Dr Frank Reynolds

-Frank has recently retired as general practitioner and has practised in Burnie for more than 30 years.
-He has cared for a large number of patients with disabilities and has looked after a number of Panorama residents.
-Frank is keenly interested in supporting the rights and welfare of people with disabilities and welcomes the opportunity to influence Board decisions that affect their health and quality of life.
+Frank has recently retired as general practitioner and has practiced in Burnie for more than 30 years.
+He has cared for a large number of patients with disabilities and has looked after a number of residents at Panorama before its transformation into a respite venue and community hub.